If you have any problems or questions, please contact our customer service team on 0330 0414 902

 If you use all the emergency credit and don’t buy more credit, the prepayment meter will self-disconnect which means that you won’t be supplied with energy until you buy more credit.
 To reconnect your supply, you’ll need to buy enough credit to cover the amount of the emergency credit used plus at least £1.

 Please note that the prepayment meter will continue to take payment for the standing charge and any outstanding debt which you’re currently repaying to us while it’s running on emergency credit.
+See more on friendly and emergency credit.

 Changing the location of the prepayment meter